Here you can buy original crochet patterns, learn new techniques, and dip into stories of life in the South of Sweden. Welcome!

 Please link back to this page if you write about the pattern in any way.

+You may not reproduce the photos, pattern or tutorial, either partially or in full, contained in this post without obtaining written permission from me first.
 If you would like to produce your own photo tutorial, video tutorial or translation of this pattern, please get in touch with me to obtain permission first.

 Thank you!